8,95 €

 Autorenporträt

-Linton Kwesi Johnson, born in 1952, is a Jamaican-born reggae poet and activist who came to the UK in 1963 and lives in Brixton.
-In 2002 he became the second living poet, and the only Black poet, to be published in the Penguin Modern Classics series.
-He is widely regarded as the father of 'dub poetry' in the UK, a term he coined to describe the way reggae DJs blend music and verse.
+Linton Kwesi Johnson, born in 1952, is a Jamaican-born reggae poet who came to the UK in 1963.
+Joining the Black Panthers whilst still at school, he has been a life-long activist fighting for racial equality and social justice.
+In 2002, with Mi Revalueshanary Fren, he became the second living poet, and the only Black poet, to be published in the Penguin Modern Classics series.
+In 2023 he published Time Come, a selected anthology of prose written and performed across his decades-long career.
 He has recorded several albums, many on his own LKJ Records label, and has toured the globe.
-LKJ's most recent awards include the 2020 PEN Pinter Prize from English PEN and, in 2021, being made an Honorary Doctor of Letters, University of the West Indies.
+His awards include the 2020 PEN Pinter Prize from English PEN and, in 2021, being appointed an Honorary Doctor of Letters by the University of the West Indies.
+LKJ lives in Brixton in south London.

 Rezensionen